danwolfgang/mt-plugin-more-custom-fields/readme.md

 provide many URLs.
 Specify a comma-separated list of text field labels.
 Example: "Link Name,Link URL".

-The **Message** field type should receive a default value.
-This value is the "message" displayed for all other users.
-The field options allow you to specify whether *no* user should be able to edit the field data, or if administrators should be able to override the supplied default.

 The **Multi-Use Time Stamped Multi-Line Text** field type is another mouthful.
 Breaking down this field: The Multi-Line Text field is included with MT Pro and lets you create a textarea field.
 This field type also lets you create a textarea field, and it can be re-used over and over simply by clicking an "add another..." link.
 Additionally, each instance of the textarea is saved with a time stamp, marking when the data in that textarea was added.
 This field has no options.

+The **Radio Buttons with Input** field type options should be specified in a comma-delimited list.
+Each item in the list will become a radio button.
+The last item in the list will have a text input field appended to it, so you'll likely want to specify the last item as "Other" or similar.

 The **Reciprocal Entry Association** and **Reciprocal Page Association** field types allow you to link to an object of the same type, and automatically